1cbyc/snake_and_ladder/README.md

 About playing this basic game

-- Two players take turns rolling a dice and moving forward on the board.
+- it's just two players taking turns rolling a dice and moving forward on the board.
 - If a player lands on a snake, they move back.
 If they land on a ladder, they move forward.
 -nThe first player to reach square 100 wins the game.